New Portal View and AEK Full Screen

 campusM’s New Portal View

-The new portal view allows the institution to display a menu, whose items are associated with various app services.
+The new portal view allows the institution to display a menu on the left hand side when viewing the app in the browser.
+The menu items are associated with various app services.
 The menu is completely configurable, allowing admins to brand it appropriately, arrange the items in the menu, and even associate menu items with roles, adding personalization to the user’s portal experience.
 For additional details on how the portal works and how it can be configured, please click here.

 Example of the new portal view: